International Family Law Chambers

 ANSWER:

 An uncontested adultery petition issued by the Principal Registry of the Family Division of the High Court of Justice in London should normally reach Decree Nisi stage in about three months, with Decree Absolute six weeks after the date of Decree Nisi.
-Our charge would be about £1,500.00 (plus United Kingdom value added tax of 17.5 percent, if applicable), some of which may be recovered from the Respondent.
+The cost would be about £1,500.00 (plus United Kingdom value added tax of 20 percent, if applicable), some of which may be recovered from the Respondent.

 The divorce can sometimes be done more quickly in special circumstances, in which case the cost would be greater to cover the additional documentation and court hearings.